SamKelly-bi/NBA-Expansion-Case-Study/Case_Study.md

 ## Methodology

 ### Excel
-Weighted Criteria Scoring system allowed for all cites to have a standarised score acorss 8 different metrics
+Weighted Criteria Scoring system allowed for all cites to have a standarised score across 8 different metrics

 The highest ranked city for a particular metric receives a score of 100, the lowest ranked city gets a score of 0 and all other cities are scaled proportionally in between